 In writing workshops, John likes to focus on audience and structure.
 John helps a variety of writers think about their goals and the techniques that can accomplish those goals.
-With an emphasis on practicality, John can round out a workshop's writing faculty in intriguing ways.
+Topics that John can cover include:

 As an adjunct professor at Rocky Mountain College from 1995-2003, John taught a senior-level writing class that became one of the English department's most popular courses.
 Based on a syllabus he developed, the course combines technologically sophisticated lectures, exercises, and personal feedback to strengthen on-the-job writing skills for students in a variety of disciplines, including business, computers, engineering, and the sciences.